 Chapter 2 presents the administrative, economic and political context of reform in Spain.
 It will describe the structure of the Spanish state and its evolution in recent years, assessing the impact of decentralisation in public management and the fact that autonomous communities have replicated the central administrative model.
 It will evaluate the institutional framework prior to the CORA, underlying the critical elements that justify structural reforms and the tensions emerging from the institutional system.
 By illustrating the effects of the financial crisis, Chapter 2 will highlight the pressure for public administration reform.
 This chapter will also describe the policy environment in which the reform is taking place.
-Likewise, it will discuss recent social trends, such as the incorporation of women to the workforce and immigration, which are good illustrations of the Spanish capacity to innovate and transform social changes into institutional practices.
-Finally, it will assess Spain's capacity to undertake structural reform and the institutional challenges to carry it out successfully, by reviewing the most representative reforms undertaken in recent years in the area of public governance.
+Likewise, it will discuss recent social trends, such as the incorporation of women to the workforce and immigration, which are good illustrations of the Spanish capacity to undertake structural reform and the institutional practices.
+Finally, it will assess Spain's capacity to undertake structural reforms undertaken in recent years in the area of public governance.